FabricMC/fabric-docs/develop/items/custom-item-groups.md

 ## Adding a Translation Key {#adding-a-translation-key}

-If you used `Text.translatable` for the `displayName` method of the item group builder, you will need to add the translation to your language file.
+If you used `Component.translatable` for the `title` method of the item group builder, you will need to add the translation to your language file.

 ```json
 {